sdeleuze/reactor-stream/README.md

 ### reactor.rx.Stream != java.util.stream.Stream

-A [Stream](http://projectreactor.io/stream/docs/api/reactor/rx/Stream.html) is a Reactive Streams Publisher implementing [Reactive Extensions](http://reactivex.io).
+A [Reactor Stream](http://projectreactor.io/stream/docs/api/reactor/rx/Stream.html) is a Reactive Streams Publisher implementing [Reactive Extensions](http://reactivex.io).
 With the Reactive Stream Subscription protocol, stream can push or be pulled, synchronously or asynchronously, in a bounded way.
 In fact synchronous Java 8 Streams usually incur less overhead especially when operating on primitive sequences.
 However and fundamentally, these streams do not support eventual results or **latency**.

 ## Promise